Companies are celebrating Juneteenth in unique ways this week - KTVZ

 Facebook employees will have the option to take a paid day off of work on Friday.

 The social media giant is hosting a company-wide Juneteenth Day of Learning event on the same day.
-Dr. Henry Louis Gates, Tina Knowles-Lawson and other prominent figures will share perspectives on the significance of Juneteenth with Facebook staffers who choose to attend.
+Dr. Henry Louis Gates Jr., Tina Knowles-Lawson and other prominent figures will share perspectives on the significance of Juneteenth with Facebook staffers who choose to attend.

 General Motors